DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 advocated by this publication!’
 It was 1995 and we’d just set up the Hypermedia Research Centre at the University of Westminster.
-Andy was already working with a group of talented undergraduates who would later find fame as the interactive designers of the Anti-rom collective.
+Andy was already working with a group of talented undergraduates who would later find fame as the interactive designers of the Antirom collective.
 A year earlier, he’d recruited me to help him to set up the first postgraduate degree in Europe focused on the Net: the MA in Hypermedia Studies.
 On that spring evening, Andy now had another brilliant idea: